-Many of these colour distinctions are so subtle that they are invisible to the untrained eye; however, these distinctions make a very big difference in diamond quality and price.
-With some very basic information, you can quickly check the value of your diamond by using our diamond price calculator on our website.
-If you need to speak with someone, our in-house experts can help you to quickly identify your diamond colour so no need to worry if this all seems a bit too much.
+Many of these distinctions are so subtle that they are invisible to the untrained eye; however, they make a big difference to the diamond quality and price.
+You can check the value of your diamond by using our diamond price calculator on our website.
+If you need to speak to someone, our experts can help you quickly identify your diamond colour.

 The clarity of a diamond refers to the absence of inclusions and blemishes.
-When evaluating diamond clarity, you are determining the number, size, relief, nature, and position of these characteristics, as well as how these affect the overall appearance of the stone.
-While no diamond is perfectly pure, the closer it comes, the higher its value diamond cut.
+When evaluating diamond clarity, you are determining the number, size, relief, nature, and position of these inclusions, as well as how they affect the overall appearance of the stone.
+While no diamond is perfectly pure, the closer it comes, the higher its value.

 The Diamond Clarity Scale has 6 categories, some of which are divided, for a total of 11 specific grades.

-Diamonds are renowned for their ability to transmit light and sparkle so intensely.
+Diamonds are renowned for their ability to transmit light and sparkle.
 We often think of a diamond’s cut as shape (round, emerald, pear), but a diamond’s cut grade is really about how well a diamond’s facets interact with light.

-To determine the cut grade of the standard round brilliant diamond – the shape that dominates the majority of diamond jewellery – we calculate the proportions of those facets that influence the diamond’s face-up appearance.
-These proportions give an indication of how successfully a diamond interacts with light to create desirable visual effects such as:
+To determine the cut grade of a round brilliant diamond – the shape that dominates the majority of diamond jewellery – we calculate the proportions of those facets that influence the diamond’s face-up appearance.
+These give an indication of how successfully a diamond interacts with light to create desirable visual effects such as: